Vilcek-Introduction-to-Programming/git-github-fundamentals-kshiman98/README.md

 ## 📝 HOMEWORK

 * Open a pull request to let me know that you’ve finished this course (You can just edit this page and commit to a pull request).
+* This is me editing the page and committing to a pull request.

 * Create a new markdown or text file in this repository.
 Let me know what you learned and what you are still confused about.
+*

 * Describe one of the ways that Wilson et. al. suggest is a good practice for computational reproducibility and how a tool like R and/or GitHub can be used.
 * Save the file, commit the changes, and push the homework to the GitHub repository for the homework.